 The assessor’s report

-The report should be sent to both parties simultaneously.
+The report should not deal with liability and should be sent to both parties simultaneously.
 They then have the opportunity to ask the assessor questions about the report.

 Neither party is entitled to disclose the report, or any correspondence relating to it, in any subsequent litigation unless the parties agree to its disclosure.